Are You Living With Guilt After Losing Your Child to Addiction?

 How Coaching Can Help

-After a loss like this, you probably feel stuck.
+After a loss like this, it can feel like the world keeps moving while you’re frozen in place.
 Life keeps moving, but you don’t recognize who you are anymore or how to live inside this new reality.

-Coaching isn’t about fixing your grief or pushing you to move on.
+This isn’t about fixing you.
+And it’s not about moving on.
 It’s about having support while you figure out how to live with what happened.